Ash Regan: Early life

 Sarah Jane Regan was born in Biggar, South Lanarkshire, on 8 March 1974.
-Her father, a Catholic, and her mother, a Protestant were from the city of Glasgow, where her mother owned a kilt shop on Sauchiehall Street.
+Her father, a Catholic, and her mother, a Protestant were from Glasgow, where her mother owned a kilt shop on Sauchiehall Street.
 Regan attended primary school in Scotland, before moving with her family to North Devon in England aged ten.
 When she was fifteen years old, Regan changed her birth forename in a deed poll to Ashten, to avoid confusion with another girl in her school who shared the same name.

 Regan attended Keele University in England from 1992 to 1995, gaining a Bachelor of Arts in International Relations.
 She was the first in her family to attend university.
 She was a writer for Concourse magazine, a student newspaper of the Keele University Students' Union.
 After graduating she moved to London and earned a diploma in public relations at the London School of Public Relations.

 She briefly lived in Australia.
-Regan married Robert Denham in 2000, and they had twin boys.
-They returned to Scotland in 2003.
+Regan married Robert Denham in 2000, and they had twin boys, before returning to Scotland in 2003.
+They separated in 2020, after which Regan reverted to her maiden name.

 In 2007, Regan studied Development Management at the Open University, gaining a Master of Science in 2012.